Severin Cecile Abega: Bibliography

-‘-Vous croyez que vous n’avez pas besoin de quelqu’un d'autre?
-C’est vous que j’ai rencontré à l'hôpital.
-Vous refusez de soigner les gens, en dehors de vos parents et amis.
-Lorsque j’étais à l'hôpital dernièrement, vous avez refusé de me soigner parce que je ne suis pas votre parent, parce que je ne vous ai pas corrompu.
-Ici, vous êtes aussi à mon bureau.
-Parce que vous ne m’avez pas corrompu, je ne vous vend pas le soya.
-Vous avez refusé de me soigner; je refuse aussi de vous vendre le soya.
-Allez au ciel!
-Vous êtes patron à l'hôpital, moi aussi je suis patron ici.
-Allez vous faire foutre!’

 The speaker, whose name is Garba, is a professional salesman of roasted meat commonly known in Cameroon as ‘soya’.
-In the text, he refuses to sell soya to a nurse who couple of days ago refused to give him medical attention at the hospital when he was suffering from an injury. (this outlines the corruption by which a nurse refuses to serve a patient, because that patient does not have enough money to pay, or is not his relative).
+In the text, he refuses to sell soya to a nurse who, a couple of days ago, refused to give him medical attention at the hospital when he was suffering from an injury. (this outlines the corruption by which a nurse refuses to serve a patient, because that patient does not have enough money to pay, or is not his relative).